rgordon1982/kerberos_server/README.md

 ========

 This role helps in installing Kerberos server on the target host.
 The playbook deploys the kerberos server and creates a new realm as specified in the paramter, it also creates a default admin user which can be used for managing this kerberos server.
-The default admin name can be specified via "kadmin_user" and password via "kadmin_pass"

 Requirements
 ------------